GLD

 What is GLD's reliability score?

-GLD has a StockMarketSignals reliability score of 52/100, based on 2 finance YouTubers.
+GLD has a StockMarketSignals reliability score of 50/100, based on 1 finance YouTuber.
 Scores above 60 indicate net-bullish creator sentiment, while scores below 40 indicate net-bearish sentiment.

 Which finance YouTubers cover GLD?

-GLD has been covered by Felix & Friends (Goat Academy), Couch Investor on StockMarketSignals.
+GLD has been covered by Felix & Friends (Goat Academy) on StockMarketSignals.
 Each creator is weighted by a reliability score based on the historical accuracy of their past calls.

 How is the GLD signal calculated?